 - Depression or anxiety

 - Feeling helpless to control the pain

 Where do you go for help?
 Your physician will likely recommend a psychological consultation.
 But no one is saying that you’re crazy.
 If there’s an emotional connection to the pain, it needs to be addressed.

-If the psychologist discovers that you’re severely depressed or nervous, you may receive a prescription for anti-depressants or anti-anxiety medications.
+If the psychologist discovers that you’re severely depressed or anxious, you may receive a prescription for anti-depressants or anti-anxiety medications.
 These medications can be necessary to facilitate therapy.
-Relieving the depression or nervous mood can make a major improvement in the pain problem.
+Relieving the depression or anxious mood can make a major improvement in the pain problem.